badiba/raytracer-795/README.md

 ### 4.1.
 Added features

+The discussions below are based on image textures but they can also be applied with the Perlin texture.
+This is also stated in the 4.1.e section.

 ### 4.1.a.
 Texture Mapping

 In texture mapping, we have several options.
 We can directly assign the color obtained from the image file to the surface.
 This method completely disables shading computations.
 Therefore, the result is not realistic.
 Second option is to use the color from the image file to replace the diffuse reflectance coefficient.
 This method is actually much better than the former one in terms of realism since we will be making shading computations.
 Third option is to use the value from the image file and the diffuse reflectance coefficient value together.
 This method is sometimes preferred.
 It gives a feeling of a painting over an already colored surface.